Overview

 🧳 Tips

 Cu Chi works best as a half-day trip combined with a return to HCMC in the afternoon - the site itself takes 2-3 hours to cover properly.
-The historical weight of the place is best absorbed with a knowledgeable guide rather than wandering the displays independently.
-Most visitors come as part of a group tour, which is fine, but booking a private guide through the site allows for a more focused and less rushed experience.
+The guided tour service (100,000 VND/person) is worth adding to the base entry fee: the historical context provided about daily life underground and the tactical significance of each section is difficult to appreciate without it.
+Most visitors come as part of a group tour from HCMC, which is fine, but booking a small group rather than a large one gives more time at each section.
 The shooting range is entirely optional and the noise carries across the site - some visitors find it jarring given the context.

 Insider Tips